The Rising Tide Community Guidelines & Lift All Boats Policy

 If a post is obvious spam, the moderator will not approve the post and block the member who submitted the spam.
 Spam posts include: “Ray Ban” type ads, porn, inappropriate content, and clickbait links.
 Fake accounts fall under this as well; when a fake account is identified it will be removed and banned.

-If a post submitted is not spam, but violates the group guidelines in another way, the post will not be added to the feed.
+If a post submitted is not spam, but violates the group guidelines in another way, the post will not be added to the feed, and you will receive a notification of feedback for why your post was declined.

 Moderators will evaluate submitted posts and the comments/content of reported posts based on the criteria listed above.